plnntr9008/image-search-project/README.md

 - Search is triggered by the "Найти" button (no automatic search while typing).

 Planned improvements
-- Add Openverse + Flickr integration to improve search quality for Cyrillic and multi-word queries.
+- Add Openverse + SerpApi (Google Images via SerpApi) integration to improve search quality for Cyrillic and multi-word queries.
+SerpApi gives better relevance for multi-word and Cyrillic queries but requires a key (optional).

 Local setup
 1. Backend